jacksonwb/ft_ssl/README.md

 `rasutl`

 ## Using this binary
+Build the binary using `make`

-usage for this binary is as follows:
+Usage for this binary is as follows:
 `ft_ssl commad [command opts] [command args]`

 ### Hash Functions